CJ - Criminal Justice

 CJ 598.
 Contemporary Issues in Criminal Justice (3).

 Capstone course for criminal justice majors nearing the completion of the baccalaureate degree.
 Explores current criminal justice issues and integrates material learned in the criminal justice curriculum.
 Covers theories of crime and delinquency; origins and development of criminal law and procedure; functions and operations of criminal justice agencies in America, including the response to juvenile offenders; prevention of crime and delinquency; privatization in corrections and policing; the nature, meaning and purpose of criminal punishment; the nature and impact of criminal justice policy; and the relationship between criminal justice and human diversity.
-For undergraduate and graduate level criminal justice majors only.
-Prerequisite(s): CJ 191, 315, 320, 360, 391, 392, 394, 407, 593, senior standing or graduate level students majoring in criminal justice.
+For undergraduate credit only.
+Capstone course.
+Prerequisite(s): CJ 191, 305, 320, 407, 493, junior or senior standing.

 CJ 600.
 Forensic Anthropology (3).